jorgetovar/vite-aws-terraform/README.md

 # vite-aws-terraform

-This repository is a getting started example about how to create a static website in a simple way.
+This repository is a getting started example about how to create a static website simply with IaC, compilation time of milliseconds, and CI/CD.
 The tech stack includes:

 - [Vite](https://vitejs.dev/): Next Generation Frontend Tooling
 - [AWS](https://aws.amazon.com/): Hosting the website using S3 (In the future I will post an update with Cloudfront and Route53)